-Nonexempt employees are those paid hourly wages or a salary under the new FLSA salary threshold of $35,568 a year and have qualifying positions.
+Nonexempt employees are those who do not qualify as exempt employees under the FLSA.
 Pay nonexempt employees at least the minimum wage to comply with FLSA laws.

 Don’t forget about overtime laws.
 Overtime includes any time worked over 40 hours per week.
 If a nonexempt employee works overtime, pay them at least time and a half per extra hour worked.

 In some cases, you might round down your employee hours.
 Though this is legal, there are some FLSA rounding rules you should be aware of.

 According to the FLSA, you can round employee time to a quarter hour of work.
 You can round down employee time from 1-7 minutes, but you must round up employee time from 8-14 minutes and count it as a quarter hour of work.

 Do not round down employee hours to avoid paying overtime wages.
 For example, if an employee stays 14 minutes after work each day, you must pay them overtime wages.

 When recording hours worked, it’s a good idea for employees to sign their timesheets.
 However, employees are not required by law to sign timesheets.

 Asking employees to sign their timesheets can improve accuracy and help you in case of a wage and hour lawsuit.

 You have some options when it comes to timekeeping and attendance management.
 You can use a time clock, employ a timekeeper, or have your employees enter their hours in a recordkeeping system.